Rosalee Glass

+Rosalee Glass on her birthday in Los Angeles.

-Rosalee Glass (née Raisla Talerman) (January 28, 1917 — December 14, 2019) was an American businesswoman, drapery manufacturer, actress, and star of the award-winning documentary film Reinventing Rosalee.
+Rosalee Glass (née Raisla Talerman; January 28, 1917 – December 14, 2019) was a Polish-born American businesswoman and actress.
+She was the subject of the documentary Reinventing Rosalee and survived the Holocaust.
 Born in Warsaw, Poland, she survived the Holocaust.

-Personal

 Early life

-As a teenager she had a successful shirt making business where she sold men's shirts for shops around Warsaw.
+As a teenager she had a shirt making business where she made men's shirts for shops around Warsaw.
 She met and married violinist Abraham Glass.

-During World War 2 she and Abraham were kidnapped to Siberia where she lost two of her infants, Elias & Perla, due to starvation.
-Only one child, Manny, survived.
+During World War II, Glass and her husband were deported to Siberia, where two of their children, Elias and Perla, died of starvation.
+Their third child, Manny, survived.

-Family

-After the war, Rosalee, Abraham, and young Manny relocated to the United States and settled in Miami, Florida where Rosalee used her sewing talents to create a successful drapery manufacturing business.
+After the war, Rosalee, Abraham, and young Manny moved to the United States and settled in Miami, Florida where Rosalee set up a drapery manufacturing business.
 A year after arriving in Miami, Rosalee gave birth to daughter Lillian Glass.

-Upon Rosalee's retirement from her drapery business, she and Abraham moved to California to be closer to their daughter Lillian.
-After Abraham died at the age of 90, and son Manny passed from a medical malpractice within 3 years of each other, Rosalee fell into a depression from the doubled loss in her immediate family that she decided to move in with her daughter Lillian.

-Finally Rosalee had an epiphany: "believing that it's never too late to live your dream."
+Upon Rosalee's retirement from her drapery business, she and Abraham moved to California to be closer to their daughter.
+Following the death of her husband and the subsequent passing of her son, Glass moved to California to live with Lillian.
+Finally Glass had an epiphany: "believing that it's never too late to live your dream".

 Career

-She had adventures all over the world, wrote a book of her original sayings, became an actress where she starred in a Super Bowl commercial, and wrote with sled dogs at the age of 100.
+In later years, Glass traveled internationally, authored a book of personal maxims, and appeared in a Super Bowl commercial.

-Her daughter Lillian Glass documented their adventures in a heartwarming mother-daughter film called Reinventing Rosalee.
-The film screened at 90 film festivals around the world and won 57 awards worldwide.
+Her daughter Lillian Glass documented their adventures in Reinventing Rosalee.
+The film screened at 90 film festivals around the world and won 57 awards.

 White House

-In 2019, Rosalee was invited to the White House where she was honored for being one of the oldest Holocaust survivors.
-There was a flag flown over the capitol in her honor.
-On her way to the plane she suffered injuries leading to her death that were sustained due to being dropped accidentally by the airport staff.
-She was 2 weeks shy of her 103rd birthday.
+In 2019, Glass was invited to the White House where she was honored as one of the oldest Holocaust survivors.
+While traveling to the event, Glass sustained injuries after she was accidentally dropped by airport personnel.
+She died from these injuries three weeks before her 103rd birthday..